 8. Don’t stop blogging.

 Once you start blogging, don’t stop.
 I’m serious.
 Don’t.
 Even if you can only blog once a week…do it.
-Consistently not blogging will throw your readers off and you will inevitably loose some.
+Consistently not blogging will throw your readers off and you will inevitably lose some.
 At the same time, don’t think you HAVE to blog daily.
 If twice a week is more feasible, do that.
 I finally have Clumps running like a well oiled machine but it’s not because I’m up until 2am blogging.
 I’ve created a schedule that fits my lifestyle.
 Think of one that works for you and put it to use.

 9. Focus on great content over numbers.